top of page

 Long Story Short, Being a Black Girl in Her Coming-of-Age Era is Rough.
 Like...Rough Rough.

-Jaylynn Powe (2005), born in Baton Rouge, Louisiana, grew up navigating a highly sensitive childhood.
-Growing up as a Black girl felt ten times harder, especially being Black and a woman.
+Jaylynn Powe (b.
+2005) is a painter born and raised in Baton Rouge, Louisiana.
+Growing up navigating a highly sensitive childhood, she quickly realized that navigating the world as a young Black girl felt ten times harder.

-Jaylynn learned confidence.
-She began to love being a Black woman with a big nose, big lips, textured hair, and her gap.
-Jaylynn views her gap as a symbol of expressing herself freely without doubts.
+Everything shifted during a transformative five-month study abroad program in Florence, Italy.
+Forced into absolute independence, Jaylynn discovered a radical, unapologetic confidence.
+She began to deeply love being a Black woman with a big nose, full lips, textured hair, and gap teeth, which she now views as a profound symbol of free, uninhibited self-expression.

 Contact Me!